Here, I’ll share how I handled my first and subsequent paid personal training sessions.

-One of the particular areas in which TrueCoach shines is that it’s so simple to use, both for trainers as well as their clients.
+One of the particular areas in which TrueCoach shines is that it’s so simple to use, both for trainers and their clients.

 That’s something that other apps often miss.

-It’s an all-round package as well which includes business and training tools.
+It’s an all-round package, including business and training tools.

-Of course, the training side of things is well covered as well with TrueCoach offering workout planning, the ability for clients to track their goals, a scheduling tool as well as nutritional tools.
+Of course, the training side of things is well covered, with TrueCoach offering workout planning, the ability for clients to track their goals, a scheduling tool, and nutritional tools.

-Trainerize allows a personal trainer to connect with multiple clients, all in real-time.
+Trainerize allows a personal trainer to connect with multiple clients in real time.

-A cloud-based application, Trainerize can be used to draw up individual fitness programs that can include pictures as well as videos and exercise descriptions to help clients.
+A cloud-based application, Trainerize, can be used to draw up individual fitness programs that can include pictures, videos, and exercise descriptions to help clients.

-It’s a perfect tool to help both clients and personal trainers keep track of all workout schedules without the need for any handouts.
+It’s a perfect tool to help clients and personal trainers keep track of all workout schedules without needing any handouts.

 It also includes a reward system where clients get badges as they progress, which is an excellent additional motivation.

-Other features include the ability to monitor clients over the app, a workout builder, the chance to upload custom exercise videos, built-in fitness libraries, voice-over audio, payment facilities as well as marketing and business tools.
+Other features include monitoring clients over the app, a workout builder, the chance to upload custom exercise videos, built-in fitness libraries, voice-over audio, payment facilities, and marketing and business tools.

 My PT Hub

-Next, let’s look at another piece of personal training software that regularly gets rave reviews from those personal trainers and their clients that make use of it.
+Next, let’s look at another piece of personal training software that regularly gets rave reviews from personal trainers and their clients.

 My PT Hub allows for a 30-day free trial along with a host of useful features.

-The makers have recently introduced a streaming function, perfect for when you cannot meet with your clients or for trainers who operate online only.
+The makers recently introduced a streaming function, perfect for when you cannot meet with your clients or for online trainers.

-From a training perspective, PT Hub offers 7,500 exercise videos and you can upload your own.
+From a training perspective, PT Hub offers 7,500 exercise videos you can upload.

-It also syncs with Fitbit wearables, one of the most popular training accessories currently available.
+It also syncs with Fitbit wearables, one of the most popular available training accessories.

-Over and above that, PT Hub allows for the creation of custom exercises, keeps a history of client workouts, includes various nutrition-based features such as a barcode scanner and calorie counter and offers a host of business tools including the processing of client payments.
+Over and above that, PT Hub allows for creating custom exercises, keeps a history of client workouts, includes various nutrition-based features such as a barcode scanner and calorie counter, and offers a host of business tools, including the processing of client payments.

 Finally, it can even be used to generate shopping lists for clients.

-Another software application with excellent review scores, Trainer Metrics includes all the tools a personal trainer needs to not only manage their clients but their business as well.
+Another software application with excellent review scores, Trainer Metrics, includes all the tools a personal trainer needs to manage their clients and their business.

 While it is still relatively new, Trainer Metrics has several noteworthy features that personal trainers and their clients will love.

-These include the standard sections that an app of this nature should have, such as client tracking, the ability to share stats with each client and the ability to easily organize each profile.
+These include the standard sections that an app of this nature should have, such as client tracking, sharing stats with each client, and organizing each profile easily.

-It also includes the ability to set and track client goals, graphs and more.
+It also includes setting and tracking client goals, graphs, and more.

 And it’s easy to use.

-For online training, personal training software is a critical part of your interaction with your clients.
+Personal training software is critical to your interaction with your clients for online training.

-I cover the use of personal training software for those training on the internet in my online personal trainer course.
+I cover using personal training software for those training online in my online personal trainer course.